dyhes/zulip/docs/development/authentication.md

 # Authentication in the development environment

-This page documents special notes that are useful for configuring Zulip's various [authentication methods](../production/authentication-methods.md) for testing in a development environment.
+This page documents special notes that are useful for configuring Aloha's various [authentication methods](../production/authentication-methods.md) for testing in a development environment.

-Many of these authentication methods involve a complex interaction between Zulip, an external service, and the user's browser.
+Many of these authentication methods involve a complex interaction between Aloha, an external service, and the user's browser.
 Because browsers can (rightly!) be picky about the identity of sites you interact with, the preferred way to set up authentication methods in a development environment is provide secret keys so that you can go